Hardware

 Chips are marked with numbers that not always have an obvious meaning.
 To complicate matters, sometimes some of the markings are missing!
 This makes identifying ICs challenging.
 The following guide will help.

 Product identification.
 The marketed name of the IC (2650 or 2650A).
 The product identification is followed by the letter I for ceramic packaging (mostly white, some dark purple) or by the letter N for plastic packaging (black).
-The product number is sometimes followed by a letter of unknown purpose.
+The product number is sometimes followed by a letter of unknown purpose (often A,B or C).
 If the product identification is omitted, use the mask code to identify the IC.

 Mask code.
 In addition to the product identification, Signetics also uses a mask code.
 The mask code is followed by a letter indicating packaging (often I or N), and may be followed by a letter, the same as in the product identification.
 The mask codes are not listed in the documentation or manuals, but I have deduced some codes; see the table below.
 For example “CP1004I” is for a ceramic packaging of the 2656, and “CT429NC” is a plastic packaging of the 2650A.
 For the 2650A the separate “-1” marking indicates the high-speed version.
 Mask codes may differentiate between versions of the same product.
 For example, the Slave card in the Signetics TWIN uses a special version of the 2650(A) microprocessor indicated by the mask code CT354 or CT904; the 2608 ROM chips would have a different mask code depending on its contents.